UNCF and Foot Locker: Partners For Education

 But even the most impressive statistics can’t tell the whole story, the human story of why programs like the Foot Locker Foundation-UNCF Scholarship Program and partnerships like UNCF and Foot Locker’s are so important.

 For that you have to ask the students who are going to and through college on one of these scholarships.
-“Not only has this award helped me pay for my education, but it has humbled me,” Jasmine Nwokedi, a junior at UNCF-member institution Philander Smith College, wrote in a letter to UNCF.
+“Not only has this award helped me pay for my education, but it has humbled me,” Jasmine Nwokedi, a junior at UNCF-member institution Philander Smith University, wrote in a letter to UNCF.
 “I appreciate that I am only one of few who will not be burdened with the weight of thousands of dollars of debt when I leave college.
 I want you and Foot Locker Foundation to know that I am truly thankful for this opportunity and do not take it for granted.”

 Or ask Dayna Ramsey, a student at UNCF-HBCU Oakwood University in Huntsville, AL, who began her letter to UNCF by quoting Walter Elliott: “’Perseverance is not a long race; it is many short races, one after another.’
 University, internships, and law school are all short races that take time to overcome in an effort to reach my ultimate goal,” wrote Ramsey, “The Foot Locker Scholarship is a part of this long race that will get me one step closer to the finish line.”